elopio/docs/source/includes/_callAPI.md

 ### augur.api.ShareToken.allowance(p, callback)

-Returns the amount of [attoShares](#atto-prefix) that a given Ethereum contract is allowed to spend on behalf of a particular user.
+Returns the amount of [Share Units](#share-unit) that a given Ethereum contract is allowed to spend on behalf of a particular user.

 #### **Parameters:**